 - You can download the updated plugin (ZIP file) from your account profile after logging in to wooconn.sk.

-- Using FTP access, you log in to the file system of your e-shop, in which you want to update the plugin.
+- Using FTP access, log in to the filesystem of your e-shop in which you want to update the plugin.

 How do I pay via PayPal?

-PayPal is a payment system through which you can pay for the ordered plugin.
-By selecting the PayPal payment method when filling out the order and after confirming the order, you will be redirected to the PayPal portal.
+PayPal is a payment system, through which you can pay for the ordered plugin.
+By selecting the PayPal payment method when completing the order and after confirming the order, you will be redirected to the PayPal portal.
 If you have created a PayPal account, log in and confirm the payment.
-If you do not have a PayPal account, you can create one by registering, or you can pay for the plugin without registration using VISA, MasterCard, Maestro, Discover, American Express payment cards.
+If you do not have a PayPal account, you can create one by registering, or you can pay for the plugin without registration using VISA, MasterCard, Maestro, Discover, American Express.

 How to set up a cron job?

-In order for our plugins to work properly, it is necessary to set up a “cron job” at intervals of every 5 minutes.
+In order for our plugins to work properly, it is necessary to set a “cron job” every 5 minutes.
 A cron job is something that is done regularly and you can set it up in 2 ways:

 1. Using the web hosting provider’s control panel